paritosh0707/AgentDock/packages/sdk-python/README.md

 **Raises:**
 - `ValidationError`: If Dockfile is invalid
-- `AgentDockError`: If agent loading or invocation fails
+- `DockrionError`: If agent loading or invocation fails

 **Example:**
 ```python